camiloahm/DockerTutorial/5-google-app-engine/README.md

 # Using Google App Engine Environments to run instances
-This examples are from google [Google Cloud Flexible environments](https://cloud.google.com/appengine/docs/flexible/custom-runtimes/quickstart).
+This examples are from [Google Cloud Flexible environments](https://cloud.google.com/appengine/docs/flexible/custom-runtimes/quickstart).

 Google app engine environments provides a containers PAAS, taking care of many of the low level details such as: